 The contingent workforce continues to grow, with 40 per cent of the U.S. workforce already consisting of highly skilled, non-permanent workers who are engaged on a contract or project basis.
 A contingent workforce strategy is critical for employers in order to manage their contingent workers and ensure compliance.

-The world of work was already undergoing massive changes before the COVID-19 virus decimated industries and changed the world itself overnight.
-As a result of the pandemic, employers are reassessing their workforce strategies - reimagining total supply chains and restructuring operating models to achieve immediate, short-term and long-term business goals.
+Employers are reassessing their workforce strategies - reimagining total supply chains and restructuring operating models to achieve immediate, short-term and long-term business goals.

 In fact, a recent report released by Gartner revealed that 32 per cent of organizations are replacing traditional employees with contingent workers as a cost-saving measure.

-Yet, while the contingent workforce comes with many inarguable benefits, including increased flexibility, access to highly skilled talent and cost savings for both short-term and long-term engagements, it also comes with its own set of unique challenges.
+Yet, while the contingent workforce comes with many inarguable advantages, including increased flexibility, access to highly skilled talent and cost savings for both short-term and long-term engagements, it also comes with its own set of unique challenges.

 Employers who don't have a business-wide contingent workforce strategy in place to manage contingent workers and contingent worker compliance are opening their companies up to a whole slew of challenges in the form of liability and risk.